 Getting Help for Bulimia and Mental Health Disorders

 Once someone notices the signs of bulimia, the next step is getting help.
-Through the top bulimia treatment center North Carolina offers, clients can learn more about the signs of bulimia in teens and get help.
+Through a bulimia treatment center in North Carolina, clients can learn more about the signs of bulimia in young adults and get help.
 Often, people with bulimia also develop co-occurring disorders like substance use or depression.
 Because of this, the best treatment centers will offer support for a variety of different disorders.

 - Cognitive-behavioral therapy